Switzerland travel guide

-Terrorists are likely to try to carry out attacks in Switzerland.
+Terrorist attacks in Switzerland can’t be ruled out.
 Attacks could be indiscriminate, including in places visited by foreigners.

 There’s a heightened threat of terrorist attack globally against UK interests and British nationals, from groups or individuals motivated by the conflict in Iraq and Syria.
 You should be vigilant at this time.